RelativeMedia/sails-PassportLocalMongoExample/README.md

 then try to access via GET `/user`.
 You should get a JSON response of "Not Authorized"

+a route has been defined in `config/routes.js` to alias `POST /login` to `POST /auth/login`.
+So if you aren't cloning the repository make sure you add that route.

-Now POST to `/login` with the following fields:
+POST to `/login` with the following fields:

 - username
 - password

 You should get a json response of "Login Successful"